Score Operator Newton transport: Learning a zero of the score-residual operator

-where $D_1, D_2$ are first-order partial derivatives (Frech\'et derivatives) of $\mathcal{G}$ in its first and second arguments respectively, and $\Delta(p,T)$ contains nonlinear operators on $p-q$ and $T-{\rm Id}$.
+where ${\rm Id}$ is the identity function on $\mathbb{R}^d$, $D_1, D_2$ are first-order partial derivatives (Frech\'et derivatives) of $\mathcal{G}$ in its first and second arguments respectively, and $\Delta(p,T)$ contains nonlinear operators on $p-q$ and $T-{\rm Id}$.
 Analogous to the elementary Newton method, to find the solution to the score-matching problem, we first look for a solution to the \emph{linearized} score-matching problem.
 That is, we find such a $T$ for which the left hand side of \eqref{eq:expansionOfG} is $q$ and $\Delta(p,T) = 0$.
 This linearization of the score-matching problem yields,

-defining the vector field $v \coloneqq T - {\rm Id}$.
-Since $\mathcal{G}(p,{\rm Id}) = p$ for all $p$, we have that $D_1\mathcal{G}(q, {\rm Id}) = {\rm Id}$.
+defining the vector field Since $\mathcal{G}(p,{\rm Id}) = p$ for all $p$, we have that $D_1\mathcal{G}(q, {\rm Id}) = {\rm Id}$.
 We can explicitly compute the linear operator $D_2\mathcal{G}(q, {\rm Id})$ to be the following differential operator, which, for convenience, we define as $\mathcal{L}(q)$,

 In the above, the trace ${\rm tr}(\nabla^2 v)$ of the tensor $\nabla^2 v$ is a row vector with the $i$th column being ${\rm tr}(\partial_i \nabla v)$.
 Using this, we obtain that $v$ satisfies,

 We may then iterate this update in the following way.
 Assuming that $\mathcal{L}(q)$ is invertible, we obtain the solution $v = (\mathcal{L}(q))^{-1} (p-q)$.
 Using $T = {\rm Id} + v$, we obtain $p_1 = \mathcal{G}(p,T)$, and then, we repeat the update \eqref{eq:newtonUpdateDerivation} with $p_1$ replacing $p$, and solve for $v_1$.
 We then update the transport map approximation as $T_1 = ({\rm Id} + v_1) \circ ({\rm Id} + v)$.
 Proceeding further, at the $n$th iteration, we obtain the function $v_n$ by solving